mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 Even more similar to the previous story, this variation only varies from the original story as follows:

 * We are passing a modifier class to the component, `card--no-image`.
-* Finally, since we want no image, we define the `image` object but leave its value empty.
+* Since we want no image, we define the `image` object but leave its value empty.

 ### Preview of card without image